The Outdoor Swimmer’s Code

 • Don’t endanger the safety of others, or seek to persuade them to do anything.

-• Make an assessment every time you swim.
-Consider what the risks might be and what you can do to avoid harm.
+• Make an assessment every time you swim: consider what the risks might be and what you can do to avoid harm.

-We have contacted a wide range of environmental and land management organisations to seek suggestions and support for our work to promote responsible swimming.
-We welcome further comments and support; please get in touch
+The Outdoor Swimming Society has contacted a wide range of environmental and land management organisations to seek suggestions and support for our work to promote responsible swimming.